 Depressing as this sounds it does happen.
 Depending on what stage of the process we are in at the time I may be able to offer a partial reimbursement.
 However as mentioned above when you’re having a gown made it is custom to yourself to your own specifications and you have booked in a making slot in my books therefore you are required to pay the balance on your invoice.

 A relative has given me her wedding dress material/have my own fabrics can I use these?

 OF COURSE!
 I use my own bridal wear fabric specialists by my own recommendation due to their high quality fabrics, constancy and their constant stock however if you wish to purchase your own material feel free to ask how much you may require.
 Please note this is at your own risk and expense.
 Refunds will not be given on materials you have purchased yourself in the event of a cancelled wedding or you’ve changed your mind on your design at a later stage if the fabric has already been cut.

-What if you are unable to finish the dress due to injury or ill health?
+What if you are unable to finish the dress due to injury or ill health or unforeseen events?

 What if I miss my appointment?

 You have 24 hours to cancel your fittings.
 Failure to do so will mean this is counted as one of your pre paid fittings in the invoice.
 If you require another fitting this will be an additional £20.